 Fifty years after winning Le Mans in a 1-2-3 sweep, Ford Motor Company returned to the most famous race in the world.
 This 24-hour test of man and machine, with a 90-plus-year history, remains the pinnacle of endurance racing.
 Winning the 24 hours of Le Mans is a claim every automaker wants to make — but only 13 can.
 Winning Le Mans four or more times, which Ford did from 1966 to 1969, has only been accomplished by 6 automakers.
 So when Ford returned to Le Mans with the new Ford GT this year, it was a big deal.

 I was fortunate enough to attend the race for the first time this year.
 It had been on my bucket list forever, and I figured this was the year to make it happen.
 Happily, the Ford GT Forum felt the same way and arranged a group travel package for owners.
 By working directly with the automaker the Ford GT Forum was able to secure space in Ford’s VIP suite, which overlooks the front straight at Le Mans.
 Read more

-Many questions about the 2017 Ford GT remain unanswered, but some information was recently released through a brief ride along by some enthusiast publications at the Las Vegas Motor Speedway.
-Motor Trend, Road & Track and Top Gear were all given an opportunity to experience the 2017 Ford GT — from the passenger seat.
+Many questions about the new Ford GT remain unanswered, but some information was recently released through a brief ride along by some enthusiast publications at the Las Vegas Motor Speedway.
+Motor Trend, Road & Track and Top Gear were all given an opportunity to experience the new Ford GT — from the passenger seat.
 These publications also learned more about the GT’s advanced suspension and aerodynamic capabilities.
 Read more